The irreducible mass and the horizon area of LIGO's black holes: Constraints from the inferred population

 \section{Constraints from the inferred population}

 We now turn our attention to the following question: given the entirety of the LIGO data collected so far, what is the rate of energy that the Universe inexorably stores inside BH horizons?
+What is the rate of entropy increase implied by current data?

 To tackle this point one needs to go beyond single-event inference and consider population fits.
 Let us denote the parameters of the individual GW events with $\theta$ (e.g. masses $m_{1,2}$, spins $\boldsymbol\chi_{1,2}$, redshift $z$) and the parameters of the population with $\lambda$ (e.g. local merger rate, spectral index of the mass spectrum, etc.).
 We use the default model of Ref.~\cite{2021arXiv211103634T} as implemented in Ref.~\cite{2019PhRvD.100d3030T}.
 In particular, the differential merger rate ${{\rm d} \mathcal{R} }/{{\rm d} \theta}$ is assumed to be proportional to a distribution $p_{\rm pop} $ of masses and spins and a redshift-dependent term $R$ that encodes the normalization.
 In symbols, this is